ang-riv/react-potluck/README.md

 ## Extra Notes

-This project is one of the first react projects I've made myself, so there's going to be a few things that could be done differently for sure.
+This project is one of the first React projects I've made myself, so there's going to be a few things that could be done differently for sure.
 However, using the skills I have now, I think it worked out pretty well.
-I've made a potluck project with just javascript Making the design myself was difficult as I kept flip-flopping between what may look good and what might not.
-I don't have the best eye for these types of things.
-I think I admire web/UI designers _more_ than I did before.
+I've made a potluck project with just Javascript before, but that was a more similar program.
+Making the design myself was difficult as I kept flip-flopping between what may look good and what might not, especially on mobile.
+I don't have the best eye for aesthetics.
+I think I admire web/UI designers _more_ than I did before after completing this project.